invant/audio-reactive-led-strip/README.md

 # Installation for Computer + ESP8266
 ## Installing Python 3.6
- - First intall chocolatey by running following script in Powershelll(administrative mode) of Windows With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.
+ - First intall chocolatey by running following script in Powershell(admin) of Windows With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.
 We suggest using Bypass to bypass the policy to get things installed or AllSigned for quite a bit more security.

 Run Get-ExecutionPolicy.
 If it returns Restricted, then run Set-ExecutionPolicy AllSigned or Set-ExecutionPolicy Bypass -Scope Process.
     >> Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))